Creative-Ataraxia/Creative-Journey/README.md

 # Hi👋!
 I’m Roy, React Creative Web Developer, Great to meet you!👋

 I absolutely love learning new skills and using them to practically solve problems.
-Check out my [portfolio site](https://creative-ataraxia.github.io)!
+Check out my [portfolio site](https://creative-ataraxia.github.io) and my <a href="#lab">lab projects</a>!
 Hope we can create together!

 Before becoming a React Creative Web Developer, Roy has worked in real estate investment funds, derivatives brokerages, industrial engineering firms and law firms.